giacbrd/SmartPipeline/docs/usage.rst

 The stage method :meth:`.Stage.process` (or :meth:`.BatchStage.process_batch`) is where the actual item data processing happens.
-A stage receives a single item and returns it after processing.
+A stage receives a single item and returns it, enriched with stage computations.

-A batch stage, instead, processes multiple items at once;
+A batch stage, instead, processes multiple items at once.
-useful when the computation it must perform can exploit working on more data per call, like on a HTTP API that accepts lists of values, or on a machine learning model that is optimized for predicting multiple samples.
+This is useful when the computation can exploit handling more data instead of single items, e.g.: on a HTTP API that accepts lists of values, one would benefit by making less calls;
+on a machine learning model that is optimized for predicting multiple samples.

 Concurrent stages will call the method on different subsets of the data flow, concurrently.

 :class:`.DataItem` data is kept in the :attr:`.DataItem.payload`, a read-only dictionary.
 Other methods allow to enrich an item with metadata, extra stuff as temporary data or descriptors of the item, so as to isolate in the payload all and only the data the pipeline produces.
-If the pipeline is going to work on more processes (see later the ``parallel`` parameter) a item must me serializable with `pickle <https://docs.python.org/3/library/pickle.html>`_ module, both its payload and metadata.
+If the pipeline is going to work on more processes (see later the ``parallel`` parameter) an item must me serializable with `pickle <https://docs.python.org/3/library/pickle.html>`_ module, both its payload and metadata.

-A simple example of a stage that takes the previously generated items and substitute specific patterns in the string with a fixed string.
+A simple example of a stage that takes the items generated in the previous example and substitutes specific patterns in the string with a fixed string.

 .. code-block:: python